cartalyst/tags/README.md

 ## License

-This software is released under the [Cartalyst PSL](LICENSE) License.
+This software is released under the [BSD 3-Clause](LICENSE) License.

 © 2011-2015 Cartalyst LLC, All rights reserved.